 (b) Words importing the singular shall include the plural (and vice versa).

-These are the only terms and conditions which are binding upon a Seller with the exception of those otherwise agreed in writing by the Seller which are imposed by a statute such as the Competition and Consumer Act 2010 (Cth) and which cannot be excluded.
-Any direction by the Buyer either verbal or written to procure goods or services from the Seller will be deemed as acceptance by the Buyer of these terms and conditions, despite any provisions to the contrary in the direction or any Purchase Order issued by the Buyer.4.
+These are the only terms and conditions which are binding upon the Seller with the exception of those otherwise agreed in writing by the Seller which are imposed by a statute including the Competition and Consumer Act 2010 (Cth) and which cannot be excluded.
+Any direction by the Buyer either verbal or written to procure goods or services from the Seller will be deemed as acceptance by the Buyer of these terms and conditions, despite any provisions to the contrary in the direction or any purchase order issued by the Buyer.4.
 TERMS OF PAYMENT

-(a) Unless previously withdrawn, a quotation is valid for 30 days or such other period as stated in it.
-A Quotation is not to be construed as an obligation to sell but merely an invitation to treat and no contractual relationship shall arise from it until the Buyer’s order has been accepted in writing by the Seller which provided the Quotation.
+(a) A Quotation is valid for 30 days or such other period as stated in it.
+A Quotation is not to be construed as an obligation to sell but merely an invitation to treat and no contractual relationship shall arise from it until the Buyer’s purchase order has been accepted in writing by the Seller.

 (c) Every Quotation is subject to and conditional upon obtaining any necessary import, export or other licence.

-(d) Where, due to the act or request of the Buyer, the initial supply of Goods commences more than 3 months after the date of acceptance of a Quotation or an Instrument of Agreement, Seller is entitled to submit a revised schedule of prices in relation to the supply of such Goods.
-Such schedule of revised prices (Price Revision Notice) must set out the basis for any price variation as between the intitial Quotation/Instrument of Agreement and the Price Revision Notice.
+(d) Where, due to the act or request of the Buyer, the initial supply of goods commences more than 3 months after the date of acceptance of a Quotation or an Instrument of Agreement, Seller is entitled to submit a revised schedule of prices in relation to the supply of such goods.
+Such schedule of revised prices (Price Revision Notice) must set out the basis for any price variation as between the initial Quotation/Instrument of Agreement and the Price Revision Notice.
 Unless the Buyer provides written notice of its objection to such revised prices within 5 Business Days of receipt of the Price Revision Notice, the Buyer will be taken to have accepted the amendment to such prices on the terms set out in the Price Revision Notice.
-The Buyer is not entitled to unreasonably object to any price revisions undertaken in accordance with this clause.8.
-GST
+The Buyer is not entitled to unreasonably object to any price revisions undertaken in accordance with this clause.